 Those leaves are beautiful, to the unwary: they sparkle in the light, giving the genus its common name.
 Those drops of liquid on their little stalks aren't just dew, though.
 For one thing, they're nectar-like, full of tasty sugar.
 Any hapless insect that lands to sip the bounty, though, will find out something else about them: they're sticky.

-and digest a trapped fly.
-Normally the leaves
+A Drosera capensis leaf bending to surround and digest a trapped fly.
+Normally the leaves are more or less straight. |

 The prey's futile struggles inevitably kill it, either through exhaustion or through suffocation as the sticky lures clog its breathing.
 Slowly, then, the tentacles begin to tug on its body.
 The leaf curls inward around its trapped insect, and the glands that secreted the sugary lure start to secrete digestive enzymes.
 The prey is reduced to a nutrient soup, which the plant absorbs through other glands on the leaf surface.
 Dinnertime for the sundew.